oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_subnet_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>For an IPv6-enabled subnet, this is the IPv6 CIDR block for the subnet&#x27;s IP address space.
+                                            <div>For an IPv6-enabled subnet, this is the IPv6 prefix for the subnet&#x27;s IP address space.
 The subnet size is always /64.
 See <a href='https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm'>IPv6 Addresses</a>.</div>
                                             <div>Example: `2001:0db8:0123:1111::/64`</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>